-Collection and management In what circumstances can personal data be collected, stored and processed?
-In general, personal data must be:
+In what circumstances can personal data be collected, stored and processed?

 - accurate and, where necessary, up to date;

 There is also no privilege for intragroup data transfers.
-As the overriding legitimate interests exemption under the Data Protection Act is seldom accepted, consent requirements apply.
-This is particularly true when processing employee data that is not directly required by law.
-For instance, the Data Protection Authority is likely to argue that an Austrian entity is allowed to review its employees' performance on a frequent basis, but that there is no need to transfer performance ratings to other group entities (or to permit their access), as often provided by human resources tools.
+Such data transfers may be justified by legitimate interests.
+However, the Data Protection Authority is rather strict and reluctant to accept legitimate interest when processing employees' data that is not directly required by law.
+For instance, the Data Protection Authority is likely to argue that an Austrian entity can review its employees' performance on a frequent basis, but that there is no need to transfer performance ratings to other group entities (or to permit their access), as often provided for by human resources tools.

 The GDPR does not set a maximum retention period for personal data.
-In general, personal data may be retained only for as long as needed to fulfil the purpose of the data processing.
+In general, personal data can be retained only for as long as needed to fulfil the purpose of the data processing.
 A longer retention period may be justified by specific legal provisions (eg, seven years for tax, accounting and other commercial documents).
 Essentially, the maximum retention period differs based on the nature of the personal data involved and the purposes of its processing.

 - termination of the business relationship;